theohern/MyTransfer/README.md

 # MyTransfer

-This app is made for purpose learning
+This application is designed for learning

-MyTransfer is an web application in order to transfer and store files in the most secure way
+MyTransfer is a web application that lets you transfer and store files in a secured way